SuryabhanRana/Sudoku_project/README.md

 ## Description
 The Sudoku Solver is designed to solve Sudoku puzzles of various difficulty levels.
-It utilizes a backtracking algorithm to find the solution for the given puzzle.
+It utilizes a simple algorithm to find the solution for the given puzzle.

 ## Features
 Solves Sudoku puzzles of varying difficulty levels.